 Drug detox also includes dealing with the psychological aspects of quitting.
 A treatment program should offer therapy options that meet the needs of the patient.
 They can include individual therapy to work on underlying issues, group therapy that can include loved one, medical education services for people who developed an addiction to prescription drugs, or life skills classes for those unable to cope with their responsibilities.

 The process of detoxing from drugs doesn’t end when the drugs leave the system.
 It is merely the first step in the recovery process.
-It requires mental and emotional healing along with the physical healing.
+It requires mental and emotional healing along with physical healing.

 Affordable Outpatient Raleigh Drug Rehab | Legacy Freedom